 No. 3: Enlisted military personnel

 "In such a large organization, there are all different types of specialties and trainings and occupations and jobs, ranging from the infantrymen to the logistics specialists to the person who does intelligence work to the band," he says.

-Median pay for an enlisted soldier is $28,840 annually, reports CareerCast, but that depends on experience.
-Basic pay for active-duty Army privates with less than two years of training, for example, is $18,378 annually, reports GoArmy.com.
+Median pay for an enlisted member of the armed forces is $44,283 annually, reports CareerCast, but compensation varies with experience.
+Base pay for active-duty Army privates with less than two years of training, for example, is $18,378 a year, reports GoArmy.com.

 Arsenault is quick to point out that military compensation extends far beyond base salary and includes education benefits, job training, free housing and travel opportunities.